Configure Custom Styling

 This guide shows you how to customize the visual appearance of your MyLittleContentEngine site using MonorailCSS.

-MonorailCSS is a TailwindCSS compatible utility-first CSS framework that aims for syntax compatibility with Tailwind
+MonorailCSS is a TailwindCSS compatible utility-first CSS framework that aims for syntax

 while providing enhanced customization capabilities.
 You'll learn to modify color palettes, implement theme switching,